pringgosurjaudaja/pycoon/README.md

 A web app to help students keep track of their timetables and assessments

 LOGIN, SIGNUP SIMPLE:
-1. Setup virtual environment
+1. Setup virtual environment (i used python3)
-2. install flask, flas-sqlalchemy, flask-login (using pip)
+2. install flask, flask-sqlalchemy, flask-login (using pip)
 3. (create database) in python terminal type: from pycoon import db, create_app db.create_all(app=create_app())